kamilgadirov/kamilgadirov/README.md

 - Hi, I’m @kamilgadirov
-- I’m interested in Cyber Security
+- I’m a Cyber Security enthusiast
-- I’m currently learning Pentesting
+- I’m currently practicing Blue Teaming

 <!---
 kamilgadirov/kamilgadirov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.